 Now one of the problems of living so far away from your parents’ house and other assorted friends and family is that you have nobody from whom to borrow a fondue set.
 Fondue sets are one of those things that you either a) receive as a wedding gift (I didn’t and I still feel cheated – I mean, how can you be properly married if nobody gave you a fondue set???) or b) borrow.
 In fact, I’m not sure I know anybody who has actually bought their own fondue set!
 On Friday morning I did toy briefly with the idea of buying a cheap fondue set especially for IMBB 8, but then said cheap fondue set would prove to be indestructible and I would never have an excuse to buy a Le Crueset fondue set… so I thought the better of it!
 However, on Friday evening that left me with the problem of how to serve a cheese fondue to four people with no a burner or food warmer, without having the entire thing slowly solidifying.
 So eventually I came up with the idea of upending two ramekins in my biggest frying pan, lighting two tea-lights between the ramekins and then resting the pot full of fondue on top of the upended ramekins (look closely at the picture and you will understand…).
 Despite looking a bit makeshift, it worked like a charm – the fondue remained at a perfect consistency throughout but also never stuck to the pot or burned.
 I don’t think this would work for oil fondues, but for cheese or chocolate it’s fine!

 Before we get to the recipe, just a few words about making this dish.
 You will see below that this fondue uses three cheeses – two are the classic fondue cheeses, Emmenthal and Gruyere, but this recipe also adds Camembert or Brie for creaminess.
 This breaks the rule about cheese from the same taste families mentioned above but hey, rules are made to be broken.
 I think it works like a charm and takes some of the sharp edge off the overall taste (but do take care to remove as much of the rind as you can as it really does not melt!).
 I also really liked the addition of finely chopped shallot as it added to the depth of flavour rather nicely.
-The recipe calls for brut Champagne, but at the prices you pay for Champagne, and considering we were going to boil it up with a lot of sharp cheese, I did not think it was essential so I substituted a vintage 2000 Spanish Cava and that worked just fine.
+The recipe calls for brut Champagne, but I substituted a vintage 2000 Spanish Cava and that worked just fine.
 A word of advice to those of you who have not attempted a cheese fondue before: when you only have the wine and the melted cheese in the pot, don’t panic if the two remain totally separate (cheese in a lump at the bottom and wine floating on top) – as you stir in the cornstarch they will slowly bind together to make a creamy sauce.
 If you have stirred in all the cornstarch and they are still separate, stir in more cornstarch mixed with water a little at a time until the fondue becomes creamy.
-For dipping, we used baguette cubes, grissini and sliced apples, but I would also have liked to try whole button mushrooms, blanched broccoli florets and possibly cocktail Vienna sausages – maybe next time.
+For dipping, we used baguette cubes, grissini and sliced apples, but next time I would also like to try whole button mushrooms, blanched broccoli florets and possibly cooked cocktail sausages.

 And finally, without further ado, here is the recipe (from Epicurious) for THREE-CHEESE FONDUE WITH CHAMPAGNE